samjaninf/OFN-User-Guide---Master/your-profile.md

 %/accordion%

-This page explains each section of the left chapter bar.
+This page explains each section of the side bar.

 _Reminder: when editing, click the Update button **within each section** to save your changes.
 Itâ€™s on the bottom of the page. _